 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of children and young people aged 8-17 who report during the reference period that they have opportunities to have a say in relation to decisions that have an impact on their lives and that they feel listened to, 2015 and 2018.
-The proportion was 65.9% for 2018.
+The horizontal stacked bar graph shows the proportion of children and young people aged 8–17 in care who report they have opportunities to have a say in relation to decisions that have an impact on their lives and that they feel listened to, by sex, age group, remoteness, decisions explained and living arrangement.
+Each bar includes proportions regarding the extent of participation.
+Data can be selected by year from 2015 or 2018.

 Source: AIHW Out-of-home care survey national dataset 2015 and 2018